Susan Sarandon: Personal life

 While in college, she met fellow student Chris Sarandon; they married on September 16, 1967.
 They announced a trial separation in 1975 and divorced in 1979, but she retained his surname.
 From 1977 until 1980, Sarandon had a live-in relationship with director Louis Malle, after which she was sporadically involved with musician David Bowie and, briefly, actor Sean Penn.

-In the mid-1980s, Sarandon dated Italian filmmaker Franco Amurri, with whom she had a daughter, Eva Amurri (born March 15, 1985).
+In the mid-1980s, Sarandon dated Italian filmmaker Franco Amurri, with whom she had a daughter, Eva Amurri.
 They met on the set of Tempest in 1981, but did not get together until she returned to Italy to shoot Mussolini and I three years later.
 In 2017, Sarandon revealed that she had had an affair with British actor Philip Sayer, who she further revealed had been gay.

 Beginning in 1988, Sarandon lived with actor Tim Robbins, whom she met while they were filming Bull Durham.
-They have two sons: John "Jack" Henry (born May 15, 1989) and Miles (born May 4, 1992).
+They have two sons, including Miles.
 Sarandon, like Robbins, is a lapsed Catholic, and they share liberal political views.
 They broke up in 2009.

 Following her breakup with Robbins, Sarandon began a relationship with Jonathan Bricklin, son of Malcolm Bricklin.
 They helped establish a chain of table tennis lounges named SPiN.
 Sarandon is the co-owner of its New York and Toronto locations.
 Sarandon and Bricklin broke up in 2015.

 In 2006, Sarandon and ten relatives, including her son Miles, traveled to the United Kingdom to trace her family's Welsh genealogy.
 Their journey was documented by the BBC Wales programme, Coming Home: Susan Sarandon.
 Much of the same research and content was featured in the American version of Who Do You Think You Are?
 She also received the Ragusani Nel Mondo prize in 2006; her Sicilian roots are in Ragusa, Italy.

 Sarandon is bisexual, seemingly coming out during a September 2022 appearance on The Tonight Show Starring Jimmy Fallon.
 She also previously told Pride Source in 2017 that her sexuality was "open" and "up for grabs", and on a 2021 episode of the Divorced Not Dead podcast said of her dating interests, "I don't care if it's a man or a woman.
 I mean, I'm open to all age, all color.
 And those for me, those things are just details."

-Other hobbies and ventures

-In 2009, Sarandon turned her hobby and love of ping pong into a table tennis club at SPiN NYC.
-Sarandon attributes her love of table tennis to its equalizing nature stating "I love that it cuts across gender, and your body type, your age.”